 This drug is prescribed for dogs who suffer from allergies or arthritis, as well as other conditions caused by the immune system’s overactive response to perceived threats.

 It requires a prescription from your veterinarian.
 You should follow instructions closely, as misuse can result in further infections and side effects.
+You can easily order dexamethasone online from Chewy’s pharmacy with your vet’s prescription.

 Here’s what you should know about the uses, dosage, and side effects of dexamethasone for dogs.